 Waffles are a classic brunch or breakfast addition and are not only very popular in the USA.
 In Germany we love to make waffles.
 The German Waffles are awesome for breakfast, brunch or for coffee and cake in the afternoon, or what we call in German the “Kaffeeklatsch” (that means the usual gossip while sipping a cup of coffee with a piece of cake).
 In Germany you can get them on every fair or festival, served with powdered sugar, jam, fruit or Nutella.
 The regular American waffle irons make rectangle waffles but to be authentic they should be heart shaped.
-See below.
-Happy Cooking!
+See photo at the bottom – Happy Cooking!

 (for about 10 waffles)